natt96z/cybersac/docs/source/MediumCybersac.rst

 Microsoft Windows OS CyberLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section is dedicated to providing easy to understand PowerPoint lecture tutorials for our labs,this one covers Windows OS material.
-Material provided here is subject to change.
+This section is dedicated to providing easy to understand PowerPoint lecture tutorials for our labs, this covers securing the Windows OS material.
+Material provided here is subject to change and click on the black arrows to view material.

 .. raw:: html